A continuing tale of life in the boonies

 I am a son of Mars, who have been in many wars,

 And show my cuts and scars, wherever I come …

-On another occasion, just round the corner in Acrehill Street, I had to urgently call an ambulance for a woman who had slid from her fireside seat, under the influence of drink, and began to singe in the hearth.
-From a neighboring seat, her husband, to whom she had not been speaking, cried out, “Burn, ya b------,” with such conviction that a lodger came running in from another room to drag her clear of the flames.
-The husband confided to me that he suspected the lodger of having an affair with his wife, but I still felt compelled charge him with negligence, and leave the ethical decision to the court.
+Another time, just round the corner in Acrehill Street, I had to urgently call an ambulance for a woman who had slid from her fireside seat, under the influence of drink, and began to singe in the hearth.
+From a neighboring seat, her husband, to whom she had not been speaking, cried out, “Burn, ya bastard,” with such conviction that a lodger came running in from another room to drag her clear of the flames.
+The husband confided to me that he suspected the lodger of having an affair with his wife, but I still felt compelled to charge hubby with negligence, and leave the ethical decision to the court.

 “Ah Tam!
 Ah Tam! thou’ll get thy fairin’!

 In hell they’ll roast ye like a herrin’!”

 In 1975, it was both a wrench and a relief to leave the tumult of Blackhill, to run a police community project in Easterhouse, a sprawling housing scheme out on Glasgow’s eastern border.